FredsoNerd/py-ownpt/README.md

 $ python path/to/repair_ownpt.py path/to/own-pt.nt -o own-pt-repaired.nt -v
 ```

- - After that, we compare the resulting file `own-pt-repaired.nt` and the current dump; this is going to generate an output `compare.json` containing the differences between documents, and actions for unification:
+ - Compare the result `own-pt-repaired.nt` and the current dump `wn.json`; this is going to generate an output `compare.json` containing the differences between documents, and actions for unification:

 ```bash
 $ python path/to/compare_dump_ownpt.py own-pt-repaired.nt path/to/wn.json -o compare.json -v
 ```

-You may want a complete comparing, considering morphosemantic-links, in this case add a `-m` flag:
+- You might have a complete comparing, considering all morphosemantic-links, in this case add a `-m` flag:

 ```bash
 $ python path/to/compare_dump_ownpt.py own-pt-repaired.nt path/to/wn.json -m path/to/morphosemantic-links-pt.nt -o compare.json -v
 ```

- - Finally, we update the wordnet, considering votes and suggestions; notice we add a `-a` flag, since we're interested in parsing the previous output `compare.json` containing actions to apply.
-In this example, 'arademaker' and 'vcvpaiva' are the senior users responsible for the project:
+ - Finally, update the wordnet considering votes and suggestions; add a `-a` flag for parsing previous output `compare.json` containing actions for unification, applies before actual updating.
+In the following example, *arademaker* and *vcvpaiva* are the senior users responsible for the project:

 ```bash
 $ python path/to/compare_dump_ownpt.py own-pt-repaired.nt path/to/suggestions.json path/to/votes.json -u arademaker vcvpaiva -a compare.json -o own-pt-updated.nt -v
 ```

-After those steps, is advertisable to repair the updated file once more.
+After those steps, is advertisable to repair the updated file once more, adding types and removing desconex nodes.

 ## Development